 Equitable climate resilience begins with community engagement because the community members are the ones who live with the impacts of climate change and will deal with the consequences of interventions.
 Marginalized communities also have personal knowledge of hazards and inequities and understand the solutions that are needed to address these challenges.
-However, in most communities, middle and upper-class White people sit on almost every committee, while BIPOC residents are left out of the conversation (NAACP, 2021).
-Those who are retired, don't have to work, or are flexible during the work day or their free time are most able to participate.
-Black and brown people have increased from 20% of the U.S. population in 1980 to 40% in 2019 (NAACP, 2021).
-Climate adaptation and resilience planning should have proportional representation when it comes to determining a community's future.
-A justice- and equity-first approach centers and prioritizes marginalized populations in the engagement processes around design and development of a community adapting to climate change (NAACP, 2021).
+However, in most communities, middle and upper-class White people sit on almost every committee, while BIPOC residents are left out of the conversation.5 Those who are retired, don't have to work, or are flexible during the work day or their free time are most able to participate.
+A justice- and equity-first approach centers and prioritizes marginalized populations in the engagement processes around design and development of a community adapting to climate change.5

-To be effective in including and creating a sense of belonging in frontline communities, practitioners should incorporate the following practices into their engagement methods.
-The following principles are based on best practices and lessons learned from the environmental justice community engagement partners in the greater Boston region which include Eastie Farm in East Boston and Communities Responding to Extreme Weather (CREW) in Dorchester.
+The following principles for co-creating community are based on best practices and lessons learned from the environmental justice community engagement partners in the greater Boston region which include Eastie Farm and Communities Responding to Extreme Weather (CREW).
 Both organizations have extensive community knowledge and operate as hubs for adaptation and mitigation networks.
 Through interviews, community events, and ground-truth dialog, these community partners exhibit principles of equitable adaptation and their expertise and generosity is greatly appreciated.
 The elements shared from Eastie Farm and CREW are supported by our literature review of best practices in community engagement: